 When you hire an experienced accessibility consultant at a fair rate, you are paying for:

-I produce WCAG 2.1 and 2.2 AA audit reports for UK and EU clients.
+I fix WCAG 2.1 and 2.2 AA bugs for UK and EU clients.
 Get in touch to discuss what your project needs and get a day-rate quote based on scope.